Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Operator

-Thank you Mr. Costa.
+Thank you, Mr. Costa.
 Our next question is from Dave Windley with Jefferies.
 Sir, your line is open.

 David Howard Windley - Jefferies LLC

 Hi, good morning.
 Thanks for taking my questions.
 Tom, best of luck in retirement.
-At the risk of asking something maybe a little more precisely but that you've generally answered on, on National Accounts and the growth there, we may be heard some comments around lack of price discipline, not from you necessarily, but in the market, in general.
+At the risk of asking something maybe a little more precisely but that you've generally answered on, on National Accounts and the growth there, we maybe heard some comments around lack of price discipline, not from you necessarily, but in the market, in general.
 And, David, you just mentioned, kind of, selling solutions.
 I'm wondering if the comments that were made in the prepared remarks about larger specialty contribution and penetration are wrapped up in that solutions answer that you just gave.

 David Michael Cordani - Cigna Corp.

 Well, Dave, remember first and foremost, if you take National Accounts, think about that marketplace as traditionally largely self-funded.
 So let's go back to the base frame.
-Outstanding retention year, so clients who are experiencing the service value proposition medical cost trend et cetera, are pleased, therefore, staying with us.
+Outstanding retention year, so clients who are experiencing the service value proposition medical cost trend, et cetera, are pleased, therefore, staying with us.
 We could either drive innovation, changes, et cetera, but it starts with really strong retention.
 Second is earning the right to expand relationships with our existing corporate clients, either through adding new geographies for medical or further expanding the specialty solutions which is a cornerstone of our strategy, and then targeted new business adds.

 As I noted earlier, we've also been able to perform on some of the private exchanges.
 There we orient relative to our very targeted go-deep orientation on key geographies where we believe we have a differentiated value proposition from collaboratives or otherwise and target some opportunities there.
 So we feel quite good about the quality of the business that's been put in the books.
 Important to underscore though, this all starts with an outstanding retention result.
 Outstanding retention in National, regional and Select then further expansion, then targeted adds.